v8/v8.dev/src/docs/benchmarks.md

 `CSuite` creates two subdirectories in the directory where you run from:

-1. `./_benchmark_runner_data` - This is cached output from the N runs.
+1. `./_benchmark_runner_data` — this is cached output from the N runs.
-1. `./_results` - It writes the results into file master here.
-You could save these files with different names, and they'll show up in compare mode.
+1. `./_results` — it writes the results into file master here.
+You could save these files with different names, and they’ll show up in compare mode.

 In compare mode, you’ll naturally use a different binary or at least different flags.